alexkisielewicz/home-library-app/README.md

 ### View all books

 This function allows user to view all database records.
-The table max. width is limited to 79 characters to comply with PEB8 and match the terminal mockup.
+The table max. width is limited to 79 characters to comply with PEP8 and match the terminal mockup page.

 ![view_all](docs/img/view_all.png)

 ### Change sorting method

 This user allows user to chose database sorting method.
 Books are always sorted in alphabetical, ascending order but user can chose column to sort by - by title or by author. <br>
 Config worksheet stores values for both default and optional method.
 User can choose method opposite to currently set.
 The ID values are automatically renumbered in order to keep ascending order.
 I used this logic in order to avoid need to sort database each time when program starts or ends.
-It would take time to load application and there is no guarantee that user properly terminate the application.
+It would take time to load application and there is no guarantee that user properly terminate the application allowing app to save changes.
 Default and optional method values are updated in config worksheet each time sorting is done.
 User can also decide to go back to previous screen.
 Input is validated.

 ![sort1](docs/img/sort1.png)